OCA/sale-workflow/sell_only_by_packaging/README.rst

 -  Hiep (Nguyen Hoang) <hiepnh@trobz.com>
 -  Phuc (Tran Thanh) <phuc@trobz.com>
 -  Duong (Tran Quoc) <duongtq@trobz.com>
+-  Tris Doan <tridm@trobz.com>

 Other credits
 -------------

-The development of this module has been financially supported by:
+The development and migration of this module has been financially supported by:

 -  Camptocamp